My Morning Routine: Harnessing Scientific Research to enhance Focus, Energy, and Wellbeing

 Rangan Chatterjee’s Four Pillars of Health; relax, eat, move, sleep - serve as a helpful reminder of balance, and his book The Four Pillar Plan can be a useful starting point.
 But it’s Huberman’s research that has become the cornerstone of my daily practice.

-I share my routine as a resource for clients as an example, and for them consider which elements may be of benefit to them.
+I share my routine as a resource for clients as an example, and for them to consider which elements may be of benefit to them.

 1. Morning Light: Resetting My Circadian Clock